oroinc/documentation/user_guide/activities_send_email.rst

   To clear the field, click the :guilabel:`x` button.

   If the field is clear, you can enter another email address.
 The cannot be empty and only one address can be defined."
-  "To","Recipients of the email.
+  "**To, Cc and Bc**","Recipients of the email.
 The field is by default filled with the primary email address of one of the contacts assigned to the record (if any).

    To clear the field, click the :guilabel:`x` button.